 Peer review comments include those directed to the author and those directed to the Committee.
 For decision, peer reviewers may select:

 The Chair of the Committee on Theses receives all the comments and may add additional comments.
 The Chair combines and enumerates all the comments, removing duplicate or inappropriate comments in preparation for forwarding to the candidate.
-The Chair of the Committee on Theses provides the final overriding decision and forward to the EVP.
+The Chair of the Committee on Theses provides the final overriding decision through the AJO editorial system, which is directed to the AOS office and the EVP.
+The EVP may provide additional editorial comments.

-The EVP receives the comments of the Committee and the comments of the Editor and combines them into a document with enumerated comments that are transmitted to the candidate.
+The EVP receives the comments of the Committee and includes them with a decision letter transmitted to the candidate.

-If the decision is major revision, the revised thesis is returned to the Chair of the Committee on Theses who makes a decision about acceptance or additional revision.
-If comments were major revision with re-review, then the reviewer who requested the re- review must see the returned manuscript to provide a further decision.
+A major revision thesis is returned to the Chair of the Committee on Theses who makes a decision about acceptance or additional revision and may return the thesis to the original reviewers for comments.

 If the thesis is returned to the EVP by the Chair of the Committee on Theses as a major revision after 2 prior attempts at revision, then the thesis is rejected by default.

-The Editor makes the final decision confirming an accepted thesis.
-The Editor, in consultation with the EVP, may reject a thesis at a later stage or at any time if the candidate does not adequately participate in the revision process, is slow in delivery, or cannot produce acceptable figures or formatting for publication.
+The EVP makes the final decision confirming an accepted thesis.
+The EVP, in consultation with the Committee on Theses Chair, may reject a thesis at a later stage or at any time if the candidate does not adequately participate in the revision process, is slow in delivery, or cannot produce acceptable figures or formatting for publication.

-With a rejected thesis, a candidate may submit a new thesis provided there is time remaining on the 3 ½ year window of submission.
-Alternatively, the candidate may be re-nominated again after a 2-year hiatus.
+With a rejected thesis, a candidate may submit a new thesis provided there is time remaining on the three (3) year window of submission.
+Alternatively, the candidate may be re-nominated again after a two-year hiatus.

-The entire process uses online submission and peer review set up by the EVP.
-The Committee on Theses, Editor, and any ad hoc reviewers will be provided a link to the online thesis.
+The review process uses online submission and peer review set up by the AJO.
+The Committee on Theses, EVP, and any ad hoc reviewers will be provided a link to the online thesis.